 There is so much to learn after a cancer diagnosis and navigating treatment can be overwhelming.
-Here you will find tips on nutrition from institutions on the cutting edge of research to provide you with resources to share with your care team during your cancer journey.
+Here you will find nutrition tips from institutions on the cutting-edge of research, to provide you with resources to share with your care team during your treatment journey.

 Getting proper nutrition keeps your body fueled.
-When it comes to nutrition during cancer treatment, the most important thing is to make sure you get the calories and protein you need to keep your body strong throughout your treatment.
-(1,2) You may hear that maintaining weight during treatment is critical and eating well can improve the effectiveness of your cancer treatments, which can lead to better outcomes.
+When it comes to nutrition during cancer treatment, the most important thing is to make sure you get the calories and protein you need to keep your body strong throughout your treatment.1,2 Maintaining weight during treatment is critical and eating well can improve the effectiveness of your treatments, which can lead to better outcomes.

 Lack of appetite can make getting enough calories difficult.
-During treatment, what tastes good to you today may not taste good to you tomorrow.
+During treatment, what tastes good to you today may not taste good tomorrow.
 On some days, you may feel like you just can’t eat anything at all.
-The Mayo Clinic has recommendations on how to get the calories your body needs(4):
+The Mayo Clinic has recommendations on how to get the calories your body needs; see below.4

 Take advantage of the times when you feel your best to eat more.
 Many people have their best appetite in the morning, when they’re rested.

 Liquids can fill you up and limit your intake of higher-calorie foods.
 It may help to drink most of your liquids at least a half-hour before or after meals.

 For example, use soft music, candles, or nice place settings.
 Select foods with a variety of colors and textures to make your meals more appealing, and avoid smells that make you sick.

 Every person’s individual protein needs are different.
 Your needs depend on factors including age, gender, weight, activity, and even type of cancer or treatment.